Judge Q: Trainable Queries for Optimized Information Retention in KV Cache Eviction: Introduction

 To tackle the challenge of excessive memory consumption by KV cache, a series of KV cache eviction methods~\citep{zhang2023h2oheavyhitteroracleefficient, li2024snapkvllmknowslooking, cai2024pyramidkv} are proposed from the perspective of directly reducing the elements within KV cache during the pre-filling stage. ~\citet{li2024snapkvllmknowslooking} observe that only a small portion of tokens in the prompt have high attention scores which contain crucial information to generate satisfactory responses.
 These strategies leverage the characteristics of auto-regressive language models and the observation that questions often appear towards the end of inputs.
 They typically choose queries from the last window during pre-filling to calculate the importance scores of key-value pairs based on attention.
 By retaining the top-k most important portions and discarding the rest, they effectively manage the size of the KV cache.

 This straightforward approach of directly selecting the last window is simple to implement, however, it has limitations.
 Firstly, it tends to overly focus on local information within the last window while neglecting global content, which can result in potential information loss.
-Additionally, if the last window does not contain the question, the performance of these methods often significantly degrades.
+Additionally, if the last window does not contain question, the performance of these methods often significantly degrades.
 In fact, the primary objective of KV cache eviction is to reduce memory usage while maintaining decoding quality.
-Therefore, identifying the key-value pairs that are crucial for decoding the subsequent tokens is a logical and ideal KV cache eviction approach.
+Therefore, identifying the key-value pairs that are crucial for decoding the subsequent tokens is logical and ideal.